tanyaweaver/python-dev-accelerator/source/assignments/day04/learning_journal_3.rst

 =====================

 One thing you may have noticed while testing your app in a browser is that you did not have to log in.
 Convenient, but not really all that safe.
-You probably don't want to allow just anyone to post journal entries in your journal.
+Knowing the kind of place the internet is, you probably don't want to allow just anyone to post journal entries in your journal.

 The process of verifying the identity of a user visiting your website is called **authentication** (AuthN for short).
 The closely related, but different process of determining what *rights* an authenticated user has in your website is called **authorization** (AuthZ).

-Next, you'll be adding *authentication* to your journal.
+Next, you'll be adding *authentication* and *authorization* to your journal.
 This will allow you to display entries to the general public while reserving the ability to write new entries to a known user (you).

 Storing a User
 --------------